telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         }
     }])

-For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/5).
+For a live preview, click [here](http://dojo.telerik.com/@valchev/exeS/5).

-## 8. Customize templates
+## Customize Templates

-In this step we will customize the ListView item template - we will add image of the product, information about the price as well as a button that will allow the user to add it to the cart.
+Now you are going to customize the ListView item template&mdash;add the image of the product, information about the price, as well as a button that would allow the user to add the product to the cart.
+Since both ListViews share the same template, extract it in a separate `<script>` tag to avoid code duplication.

-Because both ListViews share the same template, we will extract it in a separate `<script>` tag to avoid code duplication.
+###### Example

     <script id="menuTemplate" type="text/x-kendo-template">
         <kendo-mobile-button k-on-click="sushiCart.addToCart(kendoEvent, dataItem)" data-item-id="{{dataItem.id}}">